Should Dance Be Taught In School?

 Dance classes in schools have an entirely different focus than studio dance classes.
 Instead of a focus on individual proficiency in one selected dance style, the general focus is on a holistic educational and cultural experience.
 Dance classes in schools can incorporate dance styles from all over the world.
 Students learn the history, culture, and social aspects of different dance styles while creating, performing, responding, and connecting.
 Dance classes can and should be incorporated with history and social studies to provide integrated educational experiences.

-Classes can be taken during the school day or during after-school programs, are accessible to everyone, and are taught by certified dance educators.
+Classes can be taken during the school day or during after-school programs, are accessible to everyone, and are taught by certified dance educators or teaching artists affiliated with highly reputable dance companies (where extensive training is provided).
 Performances and recitals can absolutely be incorporated, but they are not required.
 The experience and process of learning dance is celebrated in schools, not just the end result.

 Teaching dance in schools also removes accessibility barriers that prevent students from experiencing the benefits of dance education.
 In most cases, children do not choose where they go to school and what opportunities they have access to.
 When dance classes are offered as a part of the standard curriculum, all students can participate.
 Being “forced” to take a mandatory dance class just might spark a lifelong appreciation of movement and inspire new self-confidence!